Queensland 6D11½ crane class locomotive

 The Queensland Railways 6D11½ class locomotive was a class of 0-6-0ST steam locomotive operated by the Queensland Railways.

 History

 In January 1903, two Beyer, Peacock & Company built crane locomotives entered service.
 Per Queensland Railway's classification system they were designated the 6D11½ class, the 6 representing the number of driving wheels, the D that it was a tank locomotive, and the 11½ the cylinder diameter in inches.
-There delivery was delayed after the ship Duke of Sutherland they were aboard ran aground off Lizard Island.
+Their delivery was delayed after the ship Duke of Sutherland they were aboard ran aground off Lizard Island.
 Both had their cranes removed in 1911/12.